RajaSardar/sardar.dev/content/posts/l1-big-picture-planning-of-likhoo.md

 ## Binary Theory: Habit Building
-I missed 1 days between the first day when i start this project and today which is second day of the project, Planning day.
+I missed 1 days between the first day when i started this project and today which is second day of the project, Planning day.